-Years ago, you could be eligible for Social Security disability benefits if you were an alcoholic.
-In 1996, that changed.
-Congress did an about-face, making alcohol addiction a hurdle to obtaining Social Security disability benefits.
-In a nutshell, you can't receive Social Security disability benefits based on alcoholism.
+Years ago, you could qualify for Social Security disability benefits if you were an alcoholic.
+In 1996, Congress changed the rules.
+Since then, alcohol addiction has actually become a hurdle to obtaining disability benefits.
+In a nutshell, you can't get Social Security disability benefits based on alcoholism.

 If alcoholism is your only impairment, you don't qualify for disability benefits.
 Under the current rules, if you have another disability and you're addicted to alcohol, your addiction will affect the way Social Security handles your disability claim.

 Here's what you need to know about how the Social Security Administration (SSA) considers alcoholism in making a disability determination, and how being dependent on alcohol can affect your benefits.